Career & Experience

 (BONUS) Workshop five – The Power of LinkedIn and your online social media presence

 Find out how to use LinkedIn to network and make connections.
-Registered ICDP members will have the chance to update their LinkedIn photo.
+Registered ICDP members will have the chance to update their LinkedIn photos.
 Registration required.

-Participants are required to complete one career preparation session organized by Career Services.
-Participants are encouraged to visit Career Services for a current listing of workshop offerings.
+Participants are required to complete one career preparation session organized by Career Development.
+Participants are encouraged to visit Career Development for a current listing of workshop offerings.
 Examples of potential workshops include: